cloudmesh-community/book/chapters/preface/spring2018.md

 The semester calendar is posted at

 * <http://registrar.indiana.edu/official-calendar/official-calendar-spring.shtml>
-The class beginns Mon, Jan 8th and ends Fri, May 4th
+The class begins Mon, Jan 8th and ends Fri, May 4th

 Incomplete
 ----------